 The procedures outlined in this subsection must be followed by any party wishing to file a formal objection to an application that has been posted by ICANN.
 These procedures are provided to applicants for reference and are intended to cover dispute resolution procedures generally.
 Each provider has its own rules and procedures that also must be followed when filing an objection.

-Should an applicant wish to file a formal objection to another gTLD application, it would follow these procedures.
+Should an applicant wish to file a formal objection to another gTLD application, it would follow these same procedures.

-All objections must be filed by the posted deadline date.
-Objections will not be accepted by the DRSPs after this date.

-- All objections must be filed in English. - Each objection must be filed separately.
-That is, if any objector wishes to object to several applications at the same time, the objector must file an objection and pay a filing fee for each application that is the subject of an objection.
-If an objector wishes to object to one application on different grounds, the objector must file an objection and pay a filing fee for each objection ground. - All objections must be filed with the appropriate DRSP.
+- All objections must be filed electronically with the appropriate DRSP by the posted deadline date.
+Objections will not be accepted by the DRSPs after this date. - All objections must be filed in English. - Each objection must be filed separately.
+That is, if any An objector wishinges to object to several applications at the same time, the objector must file a separaten objection and pay the accompanyinge filing fees for each application that is the subject of an objection.
+If an objector wishes to object to anone application on more than one different grounds, the objector must file aseparaten objections and pay the accompanyinge filing fees for each objection ground. - All objections must be filed with the appropriate DRSP.
 If an objection is filed with a DRSP other than the DRSP specified for the objection ground, that DRSP will promptly notify the objector of the error.
 The objector then has 5 calendar days after receiving that notification to file its objection with the appropriate DRSP. - Objections must be filed electronically and all interactions with the DRSPs during the objection process must be conducted online.